 To participate in the gorilla habituation experience, one must be at least 15 years old.

 What to pack for your gorilla habituation experience safari

 During the adventure, you join the researchers and move around the tropical Bwindi forest which is on a hilly terrain and rain is expected in the area at any time.
 Get ready for the tour by making sure you have the following important items packed;

 - Long trousers

 - Insect repellant and other toiletries

 - Camera and binoculars

 - Energy giving snacks

 - Warm clothes for chilly mornings and cold evenings and nights

 Our years of experience in arranging gorilla safaris has made us a trusted and credible tour operator in Uganda.
+Whether you want to do gorilla trekking in Bwindi forest, Mgahinga or Rwanda’s volcanoes, we are more than ready to help you create an itinerary based on your budget & personal interests.
 Planning for a gorilla habituation experience safari this season?
-Get in touch with us today through firstname.lastname@example.org or call our travel consultants on +256-700135510 / +256 414-699459.
+Get in touch with us today through email@example.com or call our travel consultants on +256-700135510 / +256 414-699459.